gregv12/fluxtion-server/docs/guide/operations-runbook.md

 Operational guidance for running Mongoose Server in production.
 Tailor values to your environment.

 ## Process model
-- Single JVM hosting one or more Mongoose server instances.
+- Single JVM hosting one or more Mongoose Server instances.
 - Agents (threads) per event source, handler group, and services as configured.
 - Embeddable or standalone modes both supported.